valderman/ccwf/pages/about.md

 ----------------------

 In this course we use the web-based Fire system for lab submission.
-Any web browser connected to Internet should be usable for submission.
+Any web browser should be usable for submissions.

 ### Registration